mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

-### Exploring specific techniques of formative interventions - DROP FOR A MORE PERSONAL TAKE / SO COMPARATIVE TO THIS INTERVENTION?
+### Exploring specific techniques of formative interventions - MAKE MORE TARGETED -

+DROP FOR A MORE PERSONAL TAKE / SO COMPARATIVE TO THIS INTERVENTION?
 FIND MORE DIRECT PARALLELS?
 5D FOR EXAMPLE

 One of the most striking set of practical techniques are those used in Engeström's take on Expansive Learning, specifically set of processes applied in a workplace setting called Change Laboratory (CL) [@engestrom_putting_2007].
 The CL processes suits a formal workplace where there are existing concepts of Community and Division of Labour and Norms that have resulted in contradictions to be explored and resolved.
 EXPAND THIS WITH EXAMPLES?